 - Drive to Portland Head Lighthouse in Fort Williams Park, Cape Elizabeth, and enjoy a late lunch or early supper at The Lobster Shack at Two Lightsor

 - Or, if it’s adventure you’re after, join the LL Bean Outdoor Adventure School for a kayaking, paddleboard, skeet-shooting, fly fishing or other amazing adventure!

 - Return to Portland and wander the shops and restaurants in the Old Port.

-- Come back for more evening shopping in Freeport Village before returning to Brewster House
+- Come back for a live concert on the LL Bean campus, before returning to Brewster House

 - Enjoy your last breakfast at Brewster House for this visit